Policy & Social Justice Division Overview

 Sneh Rao, Director of Policy

 Sneh Rao is Director of Policy at the Human Rights Commission.
-He oversees policy and government affairs, and manages the agency's budget and finances.
-His work focuses on strengthening government and community relations, especially around public safety and violence prevention.
-He also leads community partnerships on issues of equity, discrimination and hate violence, as well as international partnerships on human rights issues.
-Before joining the Commission, Mr. Rao was a director at an international human rights organization and advocated on a range of policy issues affecting human rights in Latin America.
-He was also a fellow through the Thomas J. Watson Foundation and researched civil rights and health issues affecting sex workers in South Africa, Brazil and Spain.
-In addition, Mr. Rao served with the office of former US Senate Assistant Majority Leader Dick Durbin (D-IL) and provided support to Appropriations and Foreign Relations committees.
-Mr. Rao speaks Gujarati, Spanish, Portuguese and French.
+He oversees policy and community partnerships on civil rights and public safety issues including LGBTQ violence prevention, criminal justice reform and immigrant rights.
+He also manages the agency's Discrimination Investigations Division, which enforces the City & County of San Francisco’s non-discrimination laws and policies.
+Before joining the Commission, Sneh was a director at an international human rights organization and advocated on a wide range of policy issues affecting human rights in Latin America.
+He was also a fellow through the Thomas J. Watson Foundation and researched health and safety issues affecting sex workers in South Africa, Brazil and Spain.
+In addition, Sneh served with the office of former US Senate Assistant Majority Leader Dick Durbin (D-IL) and provided support to the Appropriations and Foreign Relations committees.
+He is currently a board member at Strut, the San Francisco AIDS Foundation’s health and wellness clinic in the Castro District.
+Sneh speaks Gujarati, Spanish, Portuguese and French.
 He graduated magna cum laude from Macalester College and holds a Master in Public Policy from Harvard University's John F. Kennedy School of Government.

 Veronica Garcia provides leadership and support to a number of different projects including the Equity Advisory Committee (which is currently focused on the city’s housing crisis and African American out-migration), in-house youth internship programs, and an initiative aimed at improving community relations between SFPD and San Francisco youth.
 Before joining the HRC, Ms. Garcia served as a Fellow with Urban Habitats Boards and Commissions Leadership Institute, was the President of the Ethnic Studies Student Organization at SF State University (SFSU), and a Base-Building Leader with Students Making A Change, a project of Coleman Advocates for Children and Youth.
 At Coleman Advocates, Ms. Garcia organized and trained community college students to advocate for education equity reforms at City College of San Francisco – and was instrumental in changing the placement testing policy.
 Also while at Coleman, she conceived of and founded a new project of the organization, Moms Making A Change, which provided leadership development, academic support, and life-skills training for teenage moms.
 Ms. Garcia is a proud San Francisco native and a first generation college graduate with a degree in Latino/Latina Studies from SFSU.